RitRa/data-representation-project/readme.md

 python3 -m pip install PyMySQL
 ```

-I used a mixture of Bootstrap and Material design for the layout and styling.
+I used a mixture of Bootstrap and Material design for the layout and styling via CDN.

 Bootstrap: https://getbootstrap.com/